cabal-club/cable-core.js/INDEXES.md

   properly queryable using lexicographic sort, but makes it easier to see which strings in this documents are views; it's a convention used in this document, if you will

+## Key sort order

+When you are using a key-value database like leveldb, there's a particular quirk you have to work around when it comes to structuring data in a table-like manner.
+That quirk is dealing with lexicographic sort order.
+This is a fancy way of saying that keys will be compared in a left-to-right, character-by-character manner.
+The key `B` is "higher" than the key `A`.

+If you are developing on linux, the command `ascii` is very helpful for seeing the different ascii values of different characters.

+For instance, `!` is the smallest printable character, with a decimal value of 33.
+Whereas `~` is the largest printable character in the ascii table, with a decimal value of 126.
+These two are commonly used to delineate queries, using greater than `!` and a less than `~` operations.

+This all means that you have to be somewhat mindful and careful when laying out the key space, which names and pieces of data in a particular key, of your tables.

 ## Materialized views
 These materialized views comprise the database portion of cable-core, and will be serviced by